Nutrition During Pregnancy

 • Iron: Essential for hemoglobin production and fetal oxygenation.

-• Calcium & Vitamin D: Necessary for fetal skeletal development and maternal bone
+• Calcium & Vitamin D: Necessary for fetal skeletal development and maternal bone health.

 • Protein: Supports fetal tissue growth and maternal physiological adaptations.